KUL-RSDA/AquaCrop/README.md

-make clean          # cleans all build artifacts (binaries, object files, ...) make DEBUG=1        # uses debug options for compiling make FORTRAN_EXE=0  # builds a Pascal-based executable (instead of Fortran-based)
+make clean          # cleans all build artifacts (binaries, object files, ...) make DEBUG=1        # uses debug options for compiling make FORTRAN_EXE=0  # builds a Pascal-based executable (instead of Fortran-based) make STATIC=1       # builds a statically-linked binary for distribution
+                    # as a standalone executable
 ```

 ## Testing